nikkilr88/egghead-asciicasts/getting-started-with-redux/29generatingContainersConnectReactRedux(FooterLink)/29generatingContainersConnectReactRedux(FooterLink).md

 )(Link);
 ```

 Let's recap the data flow in this example.
 The `Footer` component renders three `filter` links, and each of them has a different filter prop that specifies which filter it corresponds to.
-This prop will be available on the `onProps` object that both `mapDispatchToProps` and `mapStateToProps` will receive as the second argument.
+This prop will be available on the `ownProps` object that both `mapDispatchToProps` and `mapStateToProps` will receive as the second argument.

 We pass these two functions through the `connect` call, which will return a **container component** called, `FilterLink`.
 The `FilterLink` will take the props that will return from the `mapDispatchToProps` and `mapStateToProps` and pass them as props to the link component that it wraps.